 The XTRFY M42 RGB and the XTRFY M4 RGB are both very similar lightweight wired gaming mice.
 The biggest differences come down to design; while the M4 has a right-handed ergonomic slant, the M42 has a straight ambidextrous design and is about 10g lighter.
 Other than that, the M42 also has swappable modular back panels, which can help you customize the shape depending on your grip type and hand size.
 Unfortunately, both lack companion software and have very limited CPI adjustments.

 The Glorious Model O and the XTRFY M4 RGB are very similar mice.
 The Glorious is slightly better, as it's lighter, and it has software that allows you to remap buttons, adjust performance settings, and create custom profiles.
 However, the XTRFY has a better build quality and a wider CPI range.

 Overall, the Razer Viper Mini is better than the XTRFY M4 RGB.
-The Razer is lighter, it has lower click latency, and it allows you to make finer adjustments to the performance settings because it has software support.
-On the other hand, the XTRFY is better suited for a palm or claw grip thanks to its more ergonomic shape.
+The Razer is lighter, has lower click latency, and lets you make finer adjustments to the performance settings because it has software support.
+On the other hand, the XTRFY is better suited for a palm or claw grip, thanks to its more ergonomic shape.
 It also has a lower lift-off distance and a more consistent sensor.